People's commune: Precedents and Collectivization in the Early PRC

-Before the people’s communes were established, the Chinese Communist Party had experimented with and promoted other, smaller forms of collectivized agriculture.
+Before the people's communes were established, the Chinese Communist Party (CCP) had experimented with and promoted other, smaller forms of collectivized agriculture.
 Before 1949, landlords owned almost half of the land in rural China and leased it out to tenant farmers.
 Many farms were relatively small, family-operated enterprises.
 Farmers generally went through cycles of busyness during harvest season and relative idleness during off seasons.
 During the Civil War era and continuing into the early years of the People's Republic of China, the CCP implemented wide-ranging land reforms, attempted to identify and classify the rural population, and redistributed land from the landlords to the middle peasants and poor peasants to revolutionize the social structure of China.
+After the completion of the Land Reform, individual families owned the land they farmed, paid taxes as households, and sold grain at prices set by the state.

 Rural collectivization began soon after the CCP announced its 1953 "general line for the transition to socialism."
 Over the next six years, collectivization took several incrementally progressing forms: mutual aid groups, primitive cooperatives, and people's communes.

-With state coordination, many families—up to 68 million by 1954—joined Mutual Aid Teams.
-These Mutual Aid Teams helped farming families coordinate the sharing of labor, farming technology, and other resources.
-Some Mutual Aid Teams also formed, or were consolidated into, Agricultural Producer Cooperatives (APCs), larger institutions at the village or subvillage level that pooled resources and collectively managed land.
-The APCs coordinated labor for agricultural work and infrastructure projects, and the APCs distributed income to each household based on how much land, labor, and other resources that household contributed to the collective.
-Key CCP leaders, especially Mao Zedong, sought further collectivization, as they believed that collectivization would lead to greater agricultural production and efficiency, as larger collectives could undertake larger infrastructural and environmental projects (such as irrigation works and land reclamation) and take advantage of economies of scale.
-Moreover, Mao also argued that collectivization, and the consequent rural modernization, would hasten the breakdown of “traditional” and “feudal” belief systems and relationships in the countryside.
-Accordingly, the state established Higher-Level Producer Cooperatives (HAPCs) in 1956, and by the end of the year, over 90 percent of China’s 500 million farmers had joined 746,000 HAPCs.
-The HAPCs were usually the size of a village and contained between five hundred and one thousand members.
-The HAPCs instituted a few key measures that would persist in the People’s Communes for decades thereafter.
-Instead of allocating income based on a household’s contributions, the HAPCs allocated income based on workpoints, which were determined, in theory, by the amount of labor a cooperative member had performed.
-The HAPCs also coordinated large infrastructure projects and awarded workpoints for the often arduous and dangerous labor involved.
-The HAPCs also created new administrative and economic issues, but the CCP proceeded with the collectivizing process.